-Vaccinatie as defined by the Dutch Health and Care Information models (Dutch: Zorginformatiebouwsteen or ZIB) version 1.0.
+Vaccinatie as defined by the Dutch Health and Care Information models (Dutch: Zorginformatiebouwsteen or ZIB) Vaccination version 3.1, release 2017.

 Immunization can be defined as “Generating natural immunity against pathogens by means of vaccination (active immunization) or by administering immunoglobulins (passive immunization)”.

 Only vaccinations are included in this information model.
 Administering immunoglobulins is part of the medication overview.
 Vaccinations have lifelong relevance.

 Most vaccinations are carried out in the Netherlands as part of the RVP (Rijksvaccinatieprogramma, National Immunisation Program).
 RVP information is especially important for children.